devnull-cz/c-prog-lang/modules/expressions-intro.md

 #module side-effect.md side effects
 (e.g. upon evaluation, an expression `printf("foo")` sends a string literal to the standard output as a side effect).

-#source expression-statement.c

-:wrench: Make the warning an error with your choice of compiler (would be a variant of `-W` in GCC)